gabeweng/gabeweng.github.io/_posts/2020-10-04-knowledge-transfer.md

 This can be achieved by creatively formulating a problem such that you use parts of the data itself as labels and try to predict that.
 Such formulations are called pretext tasks.

-For example, you can setup a pretext task to predict the color version of image given the grayscale version.
+For example, you can setup a pretext task to predict the color version of the image given the grayscale version.
 Similarly, you could remove a part of the image and train a model to predict the part from the surrounding.
 There are many such [pretext tasks](https://amitness.com/2020/02/illustrated-self-supervised-learning/).

 ![](/images/kt-pretext-tasks.png){:.align-center}